If you’ve had a bad experience with a client, you may have thought about using your blog or social media to shame them.

 While the decision to publicly expose a bad freelance client is a personal one, you should be aware of the benefits and drawbacks of doing so before you decide to do it yourself.

 In this post, I share three reasons why some freelancers choose to expose a bad client publicly and three reasons why you might not want to do it yourself.
-I also list five alternative to going public with your client problems.
+I also list five alternatives to going public with your client problems.

 3 Reasons Why Freelancers Expose Bad Clients